CRIMINAL CASES AT THE SAN TAN JUSTICE COURT

 Q: What if I cannot be at Court for my scheduled court date?

 A: You have to show up, unless of course, you hire an attorney to go for you.
 When you don’t show up, a warrant will issue for your arrest, a bond will be set, and your license may be suspended.
 Your only options are hire a criminal attorney to go for you, or go to Court in person to ask for a new date.
-You cannot do this over the phone—you need to in person or file procedurally correct pleadings.
+You cannot do this over the phone.
 The San Tan Justice Court doesn’t accept pleadings by email or fax.

 Contact Tobin Law Office for a Free and Confidential Consultation with Attorney Tim Tobin.